-Rule 17Ad-22(e)(3)(v) Finally, Rule 17Ad-22(e)(3)(v) requires a covered clearing agency to establish, implement, maintain and enforce written policies and procedures reasonably designed to provide for an independent audit committee. reasonably designed to provide for an independent dualt committee.
+Rule 17Ad-22(e)(3)(v) Finally, Rule 17Ad-22(e)(3)(v) requires a covered clearing agency to establish, implement, maintain and enforce written policies and procedures reasonably designed to provide for an independent audit committee.

 The LCH SA Audit Committee is appointed by the Board of Directors of the company and represents the interests of the Board in the sound financial management and internal control.
 The Committee determines whether management has put in place adequate internal control systems that provide reasonable assurances that corporate objectives will be achieved and that the company complies with all relevant regulatory requirements.